 - Genetics just isn’t about inheriting traits from your parents.
 Traits can be passed down to you from them that don’t show in either of them.
 It’s all because of the recessive genes we were just talking about.
 So if a person is tall but their parents aren’t, she may have got her height from another family member, say a grandparent or an aunt.

 - Recessive genes can be hidden for generations.
 So just because everyone in your family wears glasses, there’s always a chance that you may not need them.
 All thanks to a great, great grand uncle whom you never met!

 - When you hit puberty could also have something to do with your genes.
-Let’s say if your Mom had her period when she was 12 so as a girl it is likely you could get your period around the same time.
-Likewise as a guy, your voice may crack at the same age as your Dad’s did.
+Let’s say your Mom had her period when she was 12 so as a girl it is likely you could get your period around the same time.
+Likewise, as a guy, your voice may crack at the same age as your Dad’s did.
 Of course, this isn’t set in stone and isn’t true for all.